 Butternut grafts are planted within our 5 Butternut Seed Orchards located across Ontario.
 These orchards are maintained and monitored for seed production.

 Butternut seed is collected within the orchards as well as from pure wild Butternut across Ontario.
-Seed are then used to grow trees for recovery efforts.
+Seeds are then used to grow trees for recovery efforts.

 To learn more about how you can help with Butternut recovery, check out many of FGCA ‘s resources or Get in touch with us.